noagonzale38/docs/src/integrations/building-integrations.md

 - Accessing internal services
 - Exposing the origin IPs of our nodes
 - Accessing secret values of other servers
-- Access the IP address of another user, via viewing integration logos
+- Accessing the IP address of another user, via viewing integration logos

 Integration logos are proxied by dedicated images proxy nodes running on AS16276 (OVH).
 These nodes are located outside of our internal network, and do not serve any other purpose.
 We are not concerned with hiding the IP addresses of these nodes.
 Note that integration logos viewed on the integration creation and updating pages are _not_ proxied, as they are only viewable by the integration creator, and so would be classed as a self-attack.